peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 does not hold exactly [@goody1995].
 Especially, collisions themselves are not instantaneous, but take finite amount of time.
-Perhaps most importantly, the Lorentz line shape is insuffiecient in describing the line shape in far-wings of lines, which contribute very significantly to absorption in spectral windows, where there is no other absorption, and a far-wings of many distant lines add up.
+Perhaps most importantly, the Lorentz line shape is insufficient in describing the line shape in far-wings of lines, which contribute very significantly to absorption in spectral windows, where there is no other absorption, and a far-wings of many distant lines add up.